Cochlear Nucleus CI512 Recall Lawyers

 Shoop | A Professional Law Corporation is now handling multiple cases involving

-Cochlear Ltd., the device manufacturer, has issued this product recall
+the device manufacturer, issued a product recall on the Nucleus CI500

-Cochlear Ltd. had this device on the market as early as 2009, and the device
+users, this device was on the market as early as 2009 and is now experiencing

 In July of 2011, just two (2) months before Cochlear, Ltd., issued a voluntary